 As of January 1st, 2020, New York State put a mandate into effect that will require fully-insured large group (over 100 employees) insurers to cover 3 cycles of IVF per lifetime.

 The mandate only applies to plans sitused in New York that renew or begin on 1/1/2020 or after.
-Given that our plans will renew on 11/1/2020, our plans will reflect the state mandate at that time.

 Our Aetna plans (not including California HMO) are sitused (written out of) New York State, making them subject to this mandate.
 This mandate will not include our Kaiser Permanente or UnitedHealthcare plans.